-Lasers may one day replace drills, with more precision and less pain.
-Currently they are still not very effective in removing decay but have excellent applications in teeth whitening, sterilization and gum contouring.
+- Lasers may one day replace drills, with more precision and less pain.
+Currently they are still not as effective in removing decay but have excellent applications in teeth whitening, sterilization and gum contouring.
 One of our lasers is also used in decay diagnosis.

-- Tooth Mousse is a product recently developed at Melbourne University derived from non-allergenic milk proteins to provide bio compatible calcium and phosphorous to help re-build teeth.
-Where appropriate, we can prescribe "mousse" as it unfortunately is not yet available at pharmacies.
-Recaldent is the chewing gum version of mousse.
+- Tooth Mousse is a product developed at Melbourne University derived from non-allergenic milk proteins to provide bio compatible calcium and phosphorous to help re-build teeth.
+Where appropriate, we can prescribe “mousse” as it unfortunately is not yet available at pharmacies.
+Recaldent is the chewing gum version of Tooth Mousse.

 Implants to replace missing teeth are a superb alternative to bridges or even dentures.
 Mini-implants now greatly enhance the results for orthodontic treatment .